istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

     {{< /text >}}

 Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
-Now you should see the "black" and "red" ratings in "Book Reviews" section.
+Now you should see the "black" and "red" ratings in the "Book Reviews" section.

 > There may be some delays due to caching and other propagation overhead.